 Description:

-Spinners are multi armed multi eyed bugs with much more curvy shape compared to the relatively narrow shape of most bugs.
-They have 2 extra sets of arms, a pair of pedipalps (tiny probes) on either side of the mouth, and most can produce a sticky rope like substance from glands between their thorax and abdomen. (comparable to hips of a regular humanoid) All spinners can trace their legacy to one of many tribes which influences their shape, coloration, and physiology.
+Spinners are multi-armed multi-eyed bugs with a much more curvy shape compared to the relatively narrow shape of most bugs.
+They have 2 extra sets of arms, a pair of pedipalps (tiny probes) on either side of the mouth, and most can produce a sticky rope-like substance from glands between their thorax and abdomen. (comparable to hips of a regular humanoid) All spinners can trace their legacy to one of many tribes which influences their shape, coloration, and physiology.

 History and Society:

-The Spinners were once a powerful race consisting of many tribes around the center of the Great expanse, but as imperialization expanded the territory of the nations of the Expanse, spinners were forced to fight for their homeland or assimilate.
-Now spinners are regular members of every nation, and their unique physiology allows many to become artisans, healers, and hunters.
+The Spinners were once a powerful race consisting of many tribes around the center of the Great Expanse, but as imperialization expanded the territory of the nations of the Expanse, Spinners were forced to fight for their homeland or assimilate.
+Now Spinners are regular members of every nation, and their unique physiology allows many to become artisans, healers, and hunters.

 Relations:

 Long gone are the days of using traps to capture caravans.
-Most bugs just view spinners as regular citizens of their nation.
-The extra arms and past legends of bandits and trappers make spinners desirable for anybody hiring adventurer’s or mercenaries.
-Many non-spinners find the idea of touching Spinner silk to be disgusting and will not tolerate it touching them.
+Most bugs just view Spinners as regular citizens of their nation.
+The extra arms and past legends of bandits and trappers make Spinners desirable for anybody hiring adventurer’s or mercenaries.
+Many non-Spinners find the idea of touching Spinner silk to be disgusting and will not tolerate it touching them.

 Stats: